johnny5550822/kchbox/README.md

-If you have heard about "machine learning" but you don't know how to implement them and how to use them, this is a repository for you.
+If you have heard about "machine learning" but you don't know how to implement them and how to use them, this is a Matlab repository for you.

-On top of that, if you are a fan of Matlab, this repository is definitely for you.

 Kchbox contains several standalone implementation of fundamental and famous machine learning  algoirthms, such as KNN, neural network (autoencoder), etc.